Chad McLain Discusses Toy Safety on Good Day Tulsa!

 - Choking – toys with small parts could pose a serious threat to a child.
 The popular “Fidget Spinner” toy can actually come apart and if a child puts the pieces in their mouth, they could choke.
 Additionally, toys that come with removable accessories such as the “Brianna Mine to Love” toy could also cause a child to choke.

-- Strangulation – the industry requires strings on playpen and crib toys to be less than 12 inches in length, however there is no regulation for “pull toys”.
+- Strangulation – the industry requires strings on playpen and crib toys to be less than 12 inches in length, however, there is no regulation for “pull toys”.
 Toys such as the “Pull Along Pony’s” cord with cords measuring longer than 12 inches pose a strangulation/entanglement hazard.

 - Blunt force trauma – many toy swords on the market such as the “Wonder Woman Battle-Action Sword” have pointy tips.
-When children play with the swords and jab at people, they could cause serious facial or other impact injuries.
+When children play with swords and jab at people, they could cause serious facial or other impact injuries.

 - Fire – some toys may actually be flammable so be sure to check the packaging before you purchase.
 Additionally, some toys such as the “Razor Jetts Heel Wheels” release sparks which can cause a fire and injury.